colindean/talks/document_workflow/document_workflow.md

 in via git submodules, where each repository is also its own document.

-At least one person working on a book inquired about using it.
+An executive decided to use Pandoc to write a book after seeing what we'd done.
 That's awesome, because the basis of my system was what was used to write the first edition of
 A Friendly Introduction to Software Testing by Bill Laboon.